 Most BI tools focus solely on data visualization: they help you create charts and dashboards, but they don’t help you manage the underlying logic behind your metrics.
 That logic often lives in ad hoc SQL queries or spreadsheets, scattered across teams.

 Looker introduced a better way: instead of redefining KPIs like “Monthly Active Users” in every report, you define them once in a shared, governed layer called LookML.
-This semantic model acts as a single source of truth, allowing every dashboard and user to pull consistent, accurate metrics - no matter where or how they’re accessing the data.
-This is the difference between a tool that draw charts to one that build a data system that scales.
+This semantic model acts as a single source of truth, allowing every dashboard and user to pull consistent, accurate metrics, no matter where or how they’re accessing the data.

 Today, Looker is: